egovernment/egovernment.github.io/_how-to/other/503-split-section-into-group-section.markdown

 number: '503'
 prevUrl: 502
 nextUrl:
-done: ''
+done: 'yes'
 lang: en
 ref: 503
 ---

-This recipe shows how to split a regular section (`FormSection` instance) into two sections of a `FormSectionGroup` instance.
+This recipe shows how to split a regular section (`FormSection` instance) into two sub-sections of a `FormSectionGroup` instance.
 For exhaustive overview of sections please see [Sections overview](/framework/sections/).

 In order to transform a regular `FormSection` into `FormSectionGroup`:

-1. Open the file containing section's definition.
+1. Open the file containing section's definition, e.g. for a section that is part of a business process `model/<business-process-your-service>/data-forms/<your-form-section>.js`.
 2. Change the section type to [`eregistratons/model/form-section-group`](https://github.com/egovernment/eregistrations/blob/master/model/form-section-group.js).
 3. Define new sections on `<YourGroupSection>.prototype.sections` map (set their type to `FormSection` and make them nested).
 4. Set all fields required for your regular sections (which are now subsections) such as: `propertyNames`, `label` etc.